eclipse-cyclonedds/cyclonedds/docs/manual/security/plugins_config.rst

 The following are are required for the access control plugin:

 - A governance document (:ref:`//CycloneDDS/Domain/Security/AccessControl/Governance`).
-- a permissions document (:ref:`//CycloneDDS/Domain/Security/AccessControl/Permissions`).
+- A permissions document (:ref:`//CycloneDDS/Domain/Security/AccessControl/Permissions`).
 - The permissions CA certificate (:ref:`//CycloneDDS/Domain/Security/AccessControl/PermissionsCA`).

-These values can be provided as CDATA or by using a path to a file (Similar to the authentication plugin properties).
+The **permissions CA certificate** supports the same URI schemes as the authentication properties, including ``pkcs11:`` for HSM-based storage.

+The **governance and permissions documents** are signed XML policy files.
+These must be provided using ``file:`` or ``data:,`` URIs; PKCS#11 is not supported for retrieving these documents.
+Their integrity is protected by PKCS#7 signatures, which are verified using the permissions CA certificate.

 .. index:: Cryptography